mulka/ploverwiki/Supported-Hardware.md

 info can be found at the bottom of [this post](http://plover.stenoknight.com/2011/02/plover-211-released.html).

 ## Known supported keyboards

+> **Warning**: Be wary of false advertising; some keyboards are advertised as NKRO or anti-ghosting, but are limited to certain combinations.
+Check reviews to get confirmation before making a purchase.
+Some keyboards might only support full-NKRO over a PS/2 connector (the [old-style plug](https://en.wikipedia.org/wiki/PS/2_port#/media/File:Ps-2-ports.jpg).)
+Full NKRO over USB is possible.
+Many keyboards do it well, and will work with Plover.

 | Product Name                | Manufacturer           | Comments        | Price
 | --------------------------- | ---------------------- | --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------